The Santander Zero Credit Card bottom line

 You can use this card abroad and not worry about being charged fees.
 It offers the double benefit of no foreign transaction fee and no cash withdrawal fee both in the UK and abroad, making holiday spending with the card easy and relaxed.
+The card also offers 0% interest on all purchases for 12 months from account opening

 This is a credit card that you can use abroad without having to pay to do so.
 Plus, with it being part of the Santander family, this means that cardholders can benefit from cashback offers.